hrvach/deskhop/README.md

 This will make the corresponding Pico board enter the bootloader upgrade mode and act as USB flash drive.
 Now you can drag-and-drop the .uf2 file to it (you might need to plug in your mouse directly).

-## Security and Safety

-Some features are missing on purpose, despite the fact it would make the device easier to use or simpler to configure.
-Here is a quick breakdown of these decisions:

-- There is no copy-paste or *any* information sharing between systems.
-This prevents information leakage.
-- No webhid device management or any inbound connectivity from the output computers, with the only exception of standard keyboard LED on/off messages, hard limited to 1 byte of data.
-- No FW upgrade triggering from the outputs.
-Only explicit and deliberate user action through a special keyboard shortcut may do that.
-- No plugged-in keyboard/mouse custom endpoints are exposed or information forwarded towards these devices.
-Their potential vulnerabilities are effectively firewalled from the computer.
-- No input history is allowed to be retained.
-- Outputs are physically separated and galvanically isolated with a minimal isolation voltage of 2kV.
-- All packets exchanged between devices are of fixed length, no code is transferred and no raw config exchange of any kind can take place.
-- There is no bluetooth or wifi, networking, Internet access, usb drives etc.
-- No connected computer is considered trusted under any circumstances.
-- Entirety of the code is open source, without any binary blobs and thoroughly commented to explain its purpose.
-I encourage you to never trust anyone and always make sure you know what you are running by doing a manual audit.

-This still doesn't guarantee anything, but I believe it makes a reasonable set of ground rules to keep you safe and protected.

 ## Misc features

 ### Mouse slowdown